-Paul Revere was the first to commercially publish a depiction of the Boston Massacre.
+Paul Revere was the first to commercially publish an engraving of the Boston Massacre.
 He accomplished this within three weeks of the event.
 He had help from Henry Pelham.
 Henry was the half-brother of John Singleton Copley and an accomplished portrait painter, engraver, and mapmaker.
 Henry was an avid Loyalist and Paul Revere a radical Son of Liberty.
 Henry lent a copy of his painting to Paul one week after the Massacre.
 Henry and his family lived a few houses from the actual Massacre site.

-Therefore, here are some propaganda points in Paul Revere and Henry Pelham’s engravings of the Boston Massacre.
+Here are some propaganda points in Paul Revere and Henry Pelham’s engravings of the Boston Massacre.

 Four experienced judges and the best legal minds in Boston defended and prosecuted the three Massacre trials.
 Most of the judges were or would be labeled Tories.
 The engravings inflamed and prejudiced the citizenry but in the end, the Colonial jury drew the correct conclusion.
 Revere and Pelham quietly settled their differences.
 Apparently, there is no written record.
 Yet, somehow, we suspect both parties gained financially from the “Bloody Riot Perpetrated on King Street.”
 Revere sold his engravings to the public on March 26, 1770.
 A few days earlier all the British Troops were removed from Boston.
 The streets of Boston quieted down from November 1770 to December 16, 1773; 1,381 days from the Massacre.